PeterPerhac/blog/_posts/2017-05-20-conditionals.md

 # Conditional flatMap

-I found myself in a situation when several `Futures` had to execute in a predefined sequence and one of those `Future`s was to be executed only uder a certain condition.
-I immediately reached for the cats-provided FlatMap syntax (`cats.syntax.flatMap._`) and my pet `ifM` but later decided the solution looked just a tad bit ugly and so I sprinkled some implicit magic on top to make the code nicer to read.
+I found myself in a situation when several `Futures` had to execute in a predefined sequence and one of those `Future`s was to be executed _only uder a certain condition_.
+I immediately reached for the cats-provided flatMap syntax (`cats.syntax.flatMap._`) and my pet `ifM` but later decided the solution looked ugly and so I played with cats and made the code nicer to read.
 After all,

 >  In the original language design great care was taken to ensure that the syntax would allow programmers to create natural looking DSLs.
 >
 > www.scala-lang.org

 ### Original solution